hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 I joined the excavation project of **Shenjiali site** (7000-5800BP) directed by [Dr. Li Wei](https://www.chm.fudan.edu.cn/13/b9/c11450a398265/page.htm) (Fudan University) .
 I helped the post-fieldwork processing of archaeological materials from **Zhangshan site** (3800-3500BP).

 > Dr. Li Wei's comment:"Fangyuan is talented in the field archaeology.
 She has shown herself a strategic thinker and a true leader on site.
-Her close observation on archaeological features are impressive.
+Her close observation on archaeological features is impressive.
 I am pleased with her work very much."

 {{< endcolumn >}}